HowToGetLicensed

 Last updated: March 1, 2026

 Arkansas is an affordable market with growing demand in Little Rock and Northwest Arkansas, making it an excellent place to start a career as a contractor.
-Whether you're looking for a career change or entering the workforce for the first time, obtaining your contractor license in Arkansas is a structured process overseen by the Arkansas Contractors Licensing Board.
+Licensing in Arkansas is overseen by the Arkansas Contractors Licensing Board.
+The process does not require any pre-license education hours.
+You'll need to pass the Arkansas Contractor License Exam (administered by PSI) with a score of at least 70%.

-Arkansas requires just 0 hours of pre-license education — one of the lowest requirements in the nation.
+Arkansas does not require any pre-license education hours.
 The total cost is relatively affordable at $250 to $550, including education, application, and exam fees.
 Most aspiring contractors complete the entire process in 4-8 weeks, depending on how quickly they move through the coursework and exam preparation.

 Licensing requirements for Contractor in Arkansas